 The auditorium will be hired out for performances and other activities.
-Based on benchmarking data from other, similar venues that was obtained during the completion of the Market and Demand Assessment work, it is estimated that the auditorium will be hired a total of 129 days in the first full year, increasing to 140 days by year 5.
+It is estimated that the auditorium will be hired a total of 97 times in the first full year, increasing to 140 times by year 5.

 The breakdown for hiring the auditorium in the first full year is expected to be: